DCCA online

 In the following, your rights are described more generally.
 If you would like a more detailed description of your rights, you can read the regulation or the Guidelines on the rights of data subjects from the Danish Data Protection Agency or contact our Data Protection Officer at dpo@em.dk.

-The right to be notified that your data is being processed
+The right to be notified that your personal data is being processed

 The Danish Competition and Consumer Authority must provide you with a range of information if we process your personal data.
 This applies both when we receive your data from you but also when we receive the data from others than yourself.